Renewals of Existing Documents

 All substitute positions in this county require a current California Teaching Credential.
 If you do not possess a California Credential, the minimum requirement is an Emergency 30-Day Substitute Permit.
 The term on this permit is one year, the 30 days relates to the length of time in any one classroom.
 It is designed for day-to-day substituting, not long-term positions.

-For more information, contact Personnel at (707) 445-7039 or visit the Commission on Teacher Credentialing web site at ctc.ca.gov.
+For more information, give us a call or visit the Commission on Teacher Credentialing web site at ctc.ca.gov.

 Child Development Permits